This is an attempt to document what needs to be done in order to create a release for Exaile.

-Step four: Release the release¶
+Step 6: Release the release¶

-Once the tag is in github, Travis-CI will build a Linux dist and Appveyor will build a Windows installer and upload it to Github releases as a draft.
+Once the tag is in GitHub, Travis CI will build a Linux dist and AppVeyor will build a Windows installer and upload it to GitHub releases as a draft.
 Once the assets are uploaded, you can edit the draft release and paste in your release notes, then click ‘Publish Release’.

-Next, close out the milestone (if applicable) on github.
+Next, close out the milestone (if applicable) on GitHub.